Step 5 – Composition

 Step 3 – Orbital Period and Distance The orbital period, T, of a planet is the time it takes the planet to complete one full

-Step 2 – The Size of the Exoplanet The depth of the exoplanet transit is equivalent to the ratio of the area of the planet’s
+The depth of the exoplanet transit is equivalent to the ratio of the area of the planet’s disc and the area of the star’s disc.

-Hack an Exoplanet Guide for Educators Brief description: In this activity, students will characterise two exoplanets by analysing data acquired by ESA’s Cheops satellite.
-Students
+Download the Educator Guide and the Casefiles Brief description: In this activity, students will characterise mysterious exoplanets by analysing data acquired by ESA’s Cheops satellite.